Control strategies and trends to equilibrium for kinetic models of opinion dynamics driven by social activity

 which distinguishes between opinion polarization and consensus formation (this situation is illustrated in Figure \ref{f2}).
 Notice that it is not possible to have consensus formation among inactive agents and, at the same time, opinion polarization among active ones, since the compromise dynamics are always stronger among active individuals.
 Finally, observe that as the value of $\nu_p$ decreases, i.e. the compromise dynamics become more relevant, the value $\left(\rho_{\bar{A}}(t) \pm m_{\bar{A}}(t)\right)/\nu_p$ increases, which highlights again the importance of compromise processes to prevent opinion polarizations.
 In particular, $\rho_{\bar{A}}(t) \le \omega_p + \varepsilon < 1$ and we thus need small values of $\nu_p$ to observe consensus formation (notice that the choice $\nu_p<1$ could still lead to polarized opinions, see Figure \ref{f2}).

 Consider now the sole interactions with opinion leaders, namely only the collisional operator (\ref{eq31}).
 Analogous calculations show that the partial equilibrium in this case reads

 and the previous remarks hold also for these equilibria, since they have the same structure of (\ref{eqbeta}).
-Notice that the average opinion related to the distribution (\ref{eqbeta2}) is $\mu_\ell$, which is in line with Conjecture \ref{prop2}.
-Additionally, \eqref{eqbeta2} is well-defined as long as $\mu_\ell \not= \pm 1$, since in such cases we would obtain a Dirac delta (in Subsection \ref{evol2} we will provide more details on this matter).
+Notice that \eqref{eqbeta2} is well-defined as long as $\mu_\ell \not= \pm 1$, since in such cases we would obtain a Dirac delta (in Subsection \ref{evol2} we will provide more details on this matter).